TimMouskhelichvili/personal/public/static/markdown/blog/javascript-slice/en.md

 For a string, the `slice()` built-in function is used to select *characters* based on the provided indices.

-The `slice()` function will NOT modify the original array or string.

 By using the `start` and the `end` parameters you can specify what portion of the array or string you want to select.

 Here is the `slice()` function in action with an array: